 There are many other things that you can still do to manage your thyroid nodules.

 The next thing you should be aware of is your management of iodine.

-We know, through various studies, that the amount of iodine that you ingest (and the amount of iodine which gets into your thyroid gland) impact your risk of developing thyroid nodules.
+We know, through various studies, that the amount of iodine that you ingest (and the amount of iodine that gets into your thyroid gland) impacts your risk of developing thyroid nodules.